marisamiguel/WebMarisa/content/blog/post-2.md

       March.2023 - currently

-  Currently working on an international project.
+  Work on an international project.

-Role and responsabilities:
+**Role and responsabilities**

-  Designing, coding, and implementing Salesforce applications Creating timelines and development goals
+  · Designing, coding, and implementing Salesforce applications

+  · Creating timelines and development goals

-  Testing the stability and functionality of the application Troubleshooting and fixing bugs
+  · Testing the stability and functionality of the application

+  · Troubleshooting and fixing bugs

-  Writing documents and providing technical training to other team members
+  · Writing documents and providing technical training to other team members

 >   [Accenture Spain](https://www.accenture.com/es-es)